Bayesian experimental design without posterior calculations: an adversarial approach: Poisson model illustration

 This section provides a simple illustrative example of the properties of the SIG, FIG and ADV approaches to experimental design.
 The setting is that an experimenter must divide a unit of time between two experiments making Poisson observations with different rates.
 More precisely, the design is $\tau \in [0,1]$.
 There are 2 independent observations $y_1 \sim Poisson(\tau \theta_1 \omega_1), y_2 \sim Poisson([1-\tau] \theta_2 \omega_2)$.
 We assume $\omega_1 > \omega_2 > 0$ and that $\theta_1, \theta_2$ have independent $Gamma(2,1)$ priors.

 \paragraph{Analytic results}

 Optimal designs for this example can be derived analytically.
 We summarise the results here: see Appendix \ref{app:Poisson} for derivations.
 The optimal design is $\tau=1$ under FIG and $\tau=1/2$ under SIG or ADV.
-Under the FIG design, $y_2$ is always zero, so this design is uninformative for $\theta_2$ (i.e.~the posterior always equals the prior).
-However the SIG/ADV design is informative for both parameters.
-Also, the SIG and ADV designs are invariant to linear reparameterisations.
-However for FIG, a linear reparameterisation can change the optimal design to $\tau_1=0$ (or make all values of $\tau$ optimal).
+Under the FIG design, $y_2$ is always zero, so this design produces no information on $\theta_2$ i.e.~the posterior always equals the prior.
+The SIG/ADV design avoids this undesirable property.
+Also, the SIG/ADV design is invariant to linear reparameterisations.
+However for FIG, linear reparameterisation can change the optimal design to $\tau_1=0$, or make all values of $\tau$ optimal.

 \paragraph{Numerical optimisation}